‘Young And The Restless’ Spoilers: Graham-Billy Plot To Take Down Jabot – Dina Is The Key

-The Young and the Restless spoilers reveal that Graham Bloodworth (Max Shippee) is sick of life in Genoa City and wants to take Dina Mergeron (Marla Adams) and get back to Paris.
-The problem is her family.
-The Abbotts forgave and reconciled with her which Graham wasn’t expecting.
+Young and the Restless spoilers reveal that Graham Bloodworth (Max Shippee) is sick of life in Genoa City and wants to take Dina Mergeron (Marla Adams) and get back to Paris.
+The problem, however, is her family.
+The Abbotts forgave and reconciled with her, which Graham wasn’t expecting.
 Once that was settled, Graham was hoping to take Dina away to deal with her Alzheimer’s back in Europe.
 But then Jack Abbott (Peter Bergman) and Ashley Abbott (Eileen Davidson) offered Dina a spot at Jabot.
 That’s a big problem for Graham, so he’s got to put an end to it.
 Billy Abbott (Jason Thompson) is the answer.

 Jack is a problem for both Billy and Graham

 While Y&R spoilers showed us that Dina signed her will leaving most of her assets to Graham, there’s a bargain attached that he must fulfill.
 This ties back to the Alzheimer’s diagnosis that Dina has not yet revealed to her children.
-It seems that to earn the fortune she’s left him, Graham must see her through her final days and some Young and the Restless rumors have hinted at a death pact where he will assist her with a dignified ending before the disease ravages her mind.
-To do this, they need to be in Europe where the laws are looser.
+It seems that to earn the fortune she’s left him, Graham must see her through her final days, and some Young and the Restless rumors have hinted at a death pact where he will assist her with a dignified ending before the disease ravages her mind.
+To do this, they need to be in Europe, where the laws are looser.
 Since Jack gave Dina the job at the family business, she doesn’t want to leave Genoa City, and Graham is growing impatient.

 Jack makes Dina a job offer.
 Good idea? #YR pic.twitter.com/LYHnKi1vcB